Journey 1: “I am arithmetic”

 RC ops inserted: 0 | Elided: 0 | Net ops: 0

 This program uses only int scalars (i64), which are value types stored directly in registers.
 No heap allocation occurs, so no reference counting is needed.
-This is the optimal outcome for a scalar-only program.
+The AIMS unified lattice correctly identifies all values as scalar.

 ARC annotations